temp-nestdao/nest/FAQ.md

 [alt version]
 Your Nest lead will reach out to ask questions about your experience and what your next steps are.
 We hope that you choose to continue building on Aragon.
-- If you have a few ideas you want to test out, but aren't quite ready to move forward with, the Nest program can provide you with a 5-10k stretch grant to help you experiment with more Aragon ideas.
+- If you have a few ideas you want to test out but aren't quite ready to move forward with, the Nest program can provide you with a 5-10k stretch grant to help you experiment with more Aragon ideas.
 - Once you have an idea your Nest project lead will help you create and submit another Nest application.
 As a valued Aragon contributor any future proposals that you submit will receive expedited processing.
 We will turn around your grant within 7 business days to help you start building as fast as possible.
 It is our goal to do everything we can to make it as easy, fast, and fun to build on Aragon with us.

 <br>